HacKanCuBa/asgi-signing-middleware/docs/docs/examples.md

 If you don't have time to read (_ain't nobody got time fo' that!_), check out this short intro example, it is pretty much self-explanatory.

+The state attribute will be populated with a [`CookieData`](cookie.md#asgi_signing_middleware.cookie.CookieData) object, containing the actual data, and any exception got from unsigning it.
+When unsigning fails, the data will be null.

 ```python
 """Tl;dr example."""